 This cache is in a very unique location near the magnificent Avebury Stone Circle which surrounds the whole village.
 Constructed around 2600BC the Stones of Avebury have been designated a world heritage site, there is more information at this web site.
+Whilst Stonehenge is now usually cordoned off and you can’t get too close, at Avebury you can get right up to the stones, feel the texture and even give them a hug!

 A National Trust shop, restaurant and archaeological museum can be found in the village centre.
 The pubs are good too!